KlosRadieschen/cidergo/README.md

 ## Usage Example

-Here’s how you can get information about the currently playing song:
+Here’s a basic example that retrieves the name of the currently playing song:

 ```go
 package main